core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 **SIDs as identityref**

-Assuming that the identity "iana-if-type:ethernetCsmacd" have been assigned to the SID value 1179.
+Assuming that the identity "iana-if-type:ethernetCsmacd" has been assigned to the SID value 1179.

 CBOR diagnostic notation: 1179